-Louisiana College has a storied history of enhancing the life of its students, faculty, staff, and its community, Pineville, LA.
-As a Christian institution, Louisiana College has a moral obligation not only to promote learning, but also to promote healthy behaviors.
-For many years, Louisiana College has prohibited the use of smoke tobacco products within its buildings and near certain entrances.
-On March 1,2012, Louisiana College transitioned from a smoking restricted campus to a tobacco-free campus.
+Louisiana Christian University has a storied history of enhancing the life of its students, faculty, staff, and its community, Pineville, LA.
+As a Christian institution, Louisiana Christian University a moral obligation not only to promote learning, but also to promote healthy behaviors.
+For many years, Louisiana Christian University has prohibited the use of smoke tobacco products within its buildings and near certain entrances.
+On March 1,2012, Louisiana Christian University transitioned from a smoking restricted campus to a tobacco-free campus.
 This policy applies to all frequenters of the campus: trustees, administrators, faculty, staff, students, contractors, vendors, clients, and visitors.
 Sale and use of tobacco products, including "vapor" type, on campus is prohibited.
 The free distribution of tobacco products on campus is prohibited.
 All tobacco advertising in public spaces, such as billboard and signage, is prohibited.
 Tobacco advertisements are prohi bit e d in College publications.

-The success of this policy hinges on the courtesy and cooperation of all members of the College community.
-If verbal reminders are unsuccessful, and a person knowingly continues to violate the policy, please report the person to the Louisiana College Department of Safety and Security for review and action.
-Students are expected to comply with all College policies.
-Non-compliance of the tobacco-free policy should be reported to the Louisiana College Department of Safety and Security and the Office of Student Development.
-The Louisiana College Department of Safety and Security may issue citations for all community members.
+The success of this policy hinges on the courtesy and cooperation of all members of the University community.
+If verbal reminders are unsuccessful, and a person knowingly continues to violate the policy, please report the person to the Louisiana Christian University Department of Safety and Security for review and action.
+Students are expected to comply with all University policies.
+Non-compliance of the tobacco-free policy should be reported to the Louisiana Christian University Department of Safety and Security and the Office of Student Development.
+The Louisiana Christian University Department of Safety and Security may issue citations for all community members.
 Violations could result in fines and/or other disciplinary actions.